 Antique Dealers and Roadshows on Television

-You can always take your antiques to those who are renown for dealing with antiques.
-A variety of shows aired on television feature shops, trade shows, or competitions involving purchasing antiques.
-Below is a short list and how the shows work.
+You can always take your antiques to those who are renowned for dealing with antiques.
+A variety of shows aired on television feature shops, trade shows, or competitions involving antiques purchases.
+Below is a short list of shows and how they work.

 - How It Works: The stars of the show, Mike Wolfe and Frank Fritz, operate a store called Antique Archaeology.
 You can complete an online form or visit one of the store locations.

 - Location: There are two store locations: Le Claire, IA and Nashville, TN.

 - Tickets: No tickets are distributed.
 You do not have to appear on the show to sell your antique.